 Though the Cheltenham Festival has long dominated the headlines when it comes to events held at the famous racecourse, it’s not even close to being the only meeting of note that you could attend if you fancied a trip to Gloucestershire.
-One of the most obvious examples is the Cheltenham Open, rebranded as the November Meeting ahead of 2017.
+One of the most obvious examples is the November Meeting.
 There’s also a meeting on New Year’s Day that, whilst perhaps being visited by mainly hungover people or those deciding that part of the new resolution should involve going outside more, is also well worth popping along to if you’re able to drag yourself out of bed.

 Each of the major events that take place at Cheltenham Racecourse have their own sense of self.
 When it comes to the November Meeting, for example, it’s all about introducing people to various aspects of the countryside that they might not have known about before.
 That is demonstrated by the fact that the first day is done in arrangement with the Countryside Alliance.
 The Festival, meanwhile, is about everyone involved being incredibly proud of Cheltenham’s place in the Jump Racing season.
 That’s why you’ll have heard of such moments as the famed Cheltenham Roar and it’s why the Gold Cup has a place of such prominence in the National Hunt calendar.

 When it comes to the Christmas Meeting, everyone is thinking about Christmas.
 There’s a really festive feel to proceedings, not least because the Racecourse organisers have cracked out the decorations and there’s often some mulled wine on the go!